 You will have to play with the size of your folds as you continue around the line.
 I find the easiest way is to put a rubber band right over the line, and then band the rest of the shirt.
 It takes some practice, but it is a really cool effect!

 If you want to get a really cool and different effect with tie dye, ice dyeing is a great place to start!
+This method is how you can design your own galaxy tie dye shirts!
 Instead of using a liquid dye mixture, you actually use powder dye on top of ice.

 See my FULL TUTORIAL on How to Ice Dye including all of my tips and tricks for the best results!